shadopawn/canvasdarkmode/README.md

 This extension modifies all Canvas Instructure URLs in order to add dark mode support.
 It works for all organizations that use Canvas.
 This can be useful at night, for those who have vision impairment, or for people who just prefer dark mode to light mode.

+An exclusive feature exists for UNCC users.
+The login page for Canvas (known as UNCC WebAuth) also comes in dark mode while using this extension.

 --

 Dark Mode for Canvas is not affiliated with Canvas or UNCC and is an unofficial extension that injects custom CSS when the following URLs are loaded: